JAlcocerT/JAlcocerT/content/blog/py-z-stocks.md

 * https://github.com/serversideup/financial-freedom
 * It serves as an alternative to commercial apps like Mint and YNAB.

+> GPL3.0 | An open source alternative to Mint, YNAB, and more.
+Stay on budget and build wealth without sacrificing your privacy.

 {{< details title="More about Financial Freedom Software 📌" closed="true" >}}

 This project addresses privacy concerns by allowing users to **self-host their financial data**.